 Whether you’re skating indoors or outdoors, you’ll be happy to know that both locations offer skate rentals, so you’ll be on the ice in no time!

 If you’re the type who loves feeling the rush of cool air as you explore the great outdoors, snowmobiling in Cody Yellowstone sounds perfect for you!
 And you’re sure to find a special thrill in this region, with plenty of trails to explore throughout Park County.
 Not sure where to go?
 Consider a guided tour with an outfitter who will take you across the landscape and through the wildest way into Yellowstone!
 With Gary Fales Outfitting, for example, you can visit Old Faithful, the Geyser Basin, Yellowstone Falls, and more, by snowmobile!
 Whether you want to spend the day or have an extended adventure with an overnight trip, they can help you customize the perfect unforgettable snowmobile journey.

-Cody Yellowstone is well known for having some of the best blue-ribbon trout stream fishing in North America, but did you know you can fish here all year round?
+It was hard for us to choose just six things to try when there’s so much to do during a Cody Yellowstone winter — so here’s a special bonus activity!
+It’s well known that Cody Yellowstone is home to some of the best blue-ribbon trout stream fishing in North America, but did you know you can fish here all year round?
 Believe it or not, the fish don’t know it’s winter!
 First-time winter fishers and experienced anglers alike are all welcome to cast their lines here.
 Our professional fishing guides and outfitters can provide the tips and tools you need to catch (and release) the big one!